What is Azure IoT Central?

 Azure IoT Central applications are fully hosted by Microsoft, which reduces the administration overhead of managing your applications.

 As an operator, you use the Azure IoT Central application to manage the devices in your Azure IoT Central solution.
-Operators can perform tasks such as:
+Operators do tasks such as:

 - Monitoring the devices connected to the application.